Ezekiel Chapter 19 Summary

 5. Do the two metaphors say the same thing?
 Are they speaking of the same people?
 Why do you say that?

-8. Do you think that the reference to the wilderness is meant to remind us of the wilderness wandering in the book of Numbers?
+8. Do you think that the reference to the wilderness is meant to remind us of the wilderness wanderings in the book of Numbers?
 What might the connections be?

 9. What is meant by the phrase "there remains no strong stem (ESV)?"
 If this is a statement about the kings of Judah, how is there any hope for a future kingdom?

 10. How does the failure of Old Testament kings point us to a future king?
-The New Testament describes Jesus as a Lion and Vine.
-Is it possible to see Jesus as the fulfilment of what Israel and its leaders should have been?
+The New Testament describes Jesus as a lion and vine.
+Is it possible to see Jesus as the fulfillment of what Israel and its leaders should have been?

 Key Words/Phrase